pooja2512/Analysis-on-Demographics-of-India/README.md

 # Analysis-on-Demographics-of-India

 ## Overview
-Performed web scraping on Wikipedia page and produced analysis report.
+Performed web scraping on Wikipedia page on Demographics of India and produced visualization using Plotly.

 [View the Project Here]()